-Other Belgian legal entities
+Other Belgian resident legal entities

-Legal entities that are Belgian residents for tax purposes, i.e. that are subject to Belgian tax on legal entities ("Rechtspersonenbelasting" / "impôt des personnes morales") are subject to the following tax treatment in Belgium with respect to the Notes.
+Legal entities that are Belgian residents for tax purposes, i.e., that are subject to Belgian tax on legal entities (Rechtspersonenbelasting/impôt des personnes morales) are subject to the following tax treatment in Belgium with respect to the Notes.

-Payments of interest (as defined in the section "Tax treatment of Belgian resident individuals") on the Notes made through a paying agent in Belgium will in principle be subject to a 30% withholding tax in Belgium and no further tax on legal entities will be due on the interest.
+Payments of interest on the Notes made through a paying agent in Belgium will in principle be subject to a 30% withholding tax (calculated on the interest received after deduction of any non-Belgian withholding taxes).
+No further tax on legal entities will be due on the interest.

-However, if no Belgian withholding tax has been levied on the interest, the legal entity itself is liable to declare the interest to the Belgian tax administration and to pay the applicable withholding tax to the Belgian treasury.
+If the interest is paid abroad without the intervention of a paying agent in Belgium, no Belgian withholding tax will be deducted but the investor itself must declare the interest (after deduction of any non-Belgian withholding taxes) to the Belgian tax administration and pay the applicable withholding tax to the Belgian treasury.